David James (British MP)

-David Pelham Guthrie-James, MBE, DSC (25 December 1919 – 15 December 1986) was a British Conservative Party politician, author and adventurer.
+David Pelham Guthrie-James (25 December 1919 – 15 December 1986) was a British Conservative Party politician, author and adventurer.

 Biography

 Early life and education

 James was born in 1919, the oldest son of Sir Archibald James and Bridget James Miller (née Guthrie).
 He went first to Summer Fields School in Oxford and then Eton.
 He left Eton at the age of 17, sailing round the world "before the mast" in the 4-masted barque Viking as a trainee officer.
 He then joined his father on a trip to Spain where he observed the ongoing Spanish Civil War.
 In 1938 he went up to Balliol College, Oxford, to read geography, but left after four terms to join the RNVR, having been awarded an honorary wartime degree.